Standard shrinkable arrays

-On cases where the arrays have a defined maximum size, its elements must be sequentially aligned and its real size is unknown before the allocation, it would be useful to have shrinkable arrays.
+For cases where the arrays have a defined maximum size, its elements must be sequentially aligned and its real size is unknown before the allocation, it would be useful to have shrinkable arrays.

 Example free data as soon it becomes useless

-In case of NP-complete optimization problems one may require more memory for finding non-optimal solutions and a lot of time for finding the optimal solution.
+For NP-complete optimization problems one may require more memory for finding non-optimal solutions and a lot of time for finding the optimal solution.

 With shrinkable arrays the ability of freeing the unused allocated memory could enable its usage for other purposes.